joshmaxsilverman/joshmaxsilverman.github.io/_posts/2018-01-06-Strange-Beds.md

 $$P^{pretty}_n = \frac{1}{2}$$

-Asking for this probability in the problem as actually posed is equivalent to asking, in the pretty version, what the probability is that the oldest dude matches _given_ that there is at least one mismatch.
+Asking for this probability in the problem as actually posed is equivalent to asking, in the pretty version, what the probability is that the oldest dude matches (sleeps in his own bed) _given_ that there is at least one mismatch.
 We find this as follows (where $M$ means that there is at least one mismatch, $O$ means that the oldest dude sleeps in his own bed, and $P(A\|B)$ is the conditional probability of $A$ given $B$):

 $$P^{pretty}_n = P(M)P(O|M) + P(\neg M)P(O | \neg M) = \frac{n-1}{n}P^{as-posed}_n + \frac{1}{n}\cdot 1$$